-Fudgy Salted Cookie Bars are a soft and chewy one pan treat with a great balance of gooey chocolate and the perfect hint of flaky sea salt!
+Fudgy Salted Cookie Bars are a soft and chewy treat with a great balance of gooey chocolate and the perfect hint of flaky sea salt!

-These super simple to make one pan Fudgy Salted Cookie Bars are a nice change from standard chocolate chip cookies.
-Baking them in an 8×8 pan makes the bars soft and chewy while the edges are cooked to crispy perfection.
+Fudgy Salted Cookie Bars are a nice change from standard chocolate chip cookies and are super simple to make.
+Like brownies, they are baked in an 8×8 pan so they are soft and chewy with edges cooked to crispy perfection!

 How to make Fudgy Salted Cookie Bars